alefore/weblog/mentor.md

   (as they have moved to accumulate experience solving larger problems).

 * Theme fit.
-  Your mentor Good fit for the types of advice you seek.
   While, in my experience, some topics are very common, each mentorship may focus on different types of advice.
   You want a mentor that has experience